Case study · Building in public

 Timeline coordinate math

-The same idea, on the time axis.
-Dragging a clip to retime it is updateElement(id, { startFrame }) — the same verb as canvas dragging, through the same door.
+Same idea, on the time axis.
+Retiming a clip by dragging it is `updateElement(id, { startFrame })` — the exact same verb as dragging it on the canvas, through the exact same door.

 pxPerFrame = trackWidth / totalFrames